snonux/foo.zone/gemfeed/2011-05-07-perl-daemon-service-framework.md

 Stopping daemon now...
 ```

-If you want to change that property forever either edit perldaemon.conf or do this:
+If you want to change that property forever, either edit perldaemon.conf or do this:

 ```
 $ ./control keys daemon.loopinterval=10 > new.conf; mv new.conf conf/perldaemon.conf